 13. Each human being from the moment of their conception has a Guardian Angel assigned to them by God to lead them to salvation.

-Furthermore, your guardian angel freely chose to accept you into their charge.
+Furthermore, your guardian angel freely chose to accept you into his charge.

 14. Human beings do not become angels when they die.